Peanut: Agronomy

 Peanut plants continue to produce flowers when pods are developing; therefore, some pods are immature even when they are ready for harvest.
 To maximize yield, the timing of harvest is important.
 If it is too early, too many pods will be unripe; if too late, the pods will snap off at the stalk and remain in the soil.
 For harvesting, the entire plant, including most of the roots, is removed from the soil.
-The pods are covered with a network of raised veins and are constricted between seeds.

 The main yield-limiting factors in semi-arid regions are drought and high-temperature stress.
 The stages of reproductive development before flowering, at flowering, and at early pod development are particularly sensitive to these constraints.
 Apart from nitrogen, phosphorus and potassium, other nutrient deficiencies causing significant yield losses are calcium, iron and boron.
 Biotic stresses mainly include pests, diseases, and weeds.
 Among insects pests, pod borers, aphids, and mites are of importance.
 The most important diseases are leaf spots, rusts, and the toxin-producing fungus Aspergillus.